 Can Botox be used in other areas to treat excessive sweating?

 Botox can be used to treat excessive sweating in the palms of your hands and the soles of your feet as well as on your face.
 Many patients are embarrassed to shake hands and are concerned with going to social gatherings because of this condition.
-Botox can effectively treat this hyperhidrosis by the same mechanisms as are used for underarm sweating.
+Botox can effectively treat this hyperhidrosis through the same mechanisms used for underarm sweating.
 Dr. Green utilizes Botox to treat palmar hyperhidrosis and finds the effects can last up to six months in duration.
 Clinical studies have shown that it can reduce more than 75% of palmar hyperhidrosis with a single treatment and is extremely effective.